pwwang/immunopipe/docs/running.md

 `dev` is the latest development version of `immunopipe`.
 It may have unstable features.
 If you want to use a more stable version, please try `master`, or a specific semantic version.

 Any tags with a `-full` suffix are the full version of the image.
-It contains all the dependencies of the pipeline, especially with `GPU` support for [`TCRClustering`](processes/TCRClustering.md) and the embedding procedure of [`TESSA`](processes/TESSA.md). `keras` and `tensorflow` are also included in the image.
+It contains all the dependencies of the pipeline, especially [`keras`](https://pypi.org/project/keras/) and [`tensorflow`](https://pypi.org/project/tensorflow/) that are required by the embedding procedure of [`TESSA`](processes/TESSA.md).
+Those packages take quite a lot of the space of the image.
+If you don't need the `TESSA` process, you can use the minimal version of the image.

-Any tags without the `-full` suffix are the minimal version of the image.
-It DOESN'T contain the dependencies for `GPU` support. `TESSA` process is also NOT supported in the minimal version. `keras` and `tensorflow` are also NOT included in the image.
+Any tags without the `-full` suffix are the minimal version of the image. `TESSA` process is also NOT supported in the minimal version. [`keras`](https://pypi.org/project/keras/) and [`tensorflow`](https://pypi.org/project/tensorflow/) are also NOT included in the image.

+Please also keep in mind that there is no GPU support with either type of the image.

 You can pull the images in advance using `docker`, `singularity` or `apptainer`.
 See help options of `docker pull`, `singularity pull` or `apptainer pull` for more details.